veselosky/webquills.net/content/web-development/perl/perl-readability-expressivenes.md

 ...

 # Perl: Readability, Expressiveness, and Concision
-<blockquote class="thesis">Writing readable code means expressing yourself as clearly and correctly as you can, not targeting the lowest common denominator of reader.</blockquote>
+<blockquote class="thesis"><p>Writing readable code means expressing yourself
+as clearly and correctly as you can, not targeting the lowest common denominator of reader.</p></blockquote>

 There are *many* people out there who are [preaching the gospel of readable code][1].
 I myself am one of them.
 I am a strong proponent of expressive variable and subroutine names, for example.
 Unless you are a fire-and-forget contract programmer, you are going to be reading your code a lot more often than you write it.
 But honestly, if code readability is your primary concern, use Python, not Perl.